Jakage/career-portfolio/CV_Jarkko_Aho_text_English.md

 Skills

-Spoken languages: My native language is Finnish but I speak fluent English, which is the main study/work language in university.
-I also understand little Swedish and Japanese.
+Spoken languages: My native language is Finnish but I speak fluent English, which was mine main study/work language in university.

+Programming languages: I work with IEC 61131-3 standard at my work, with occasional C# and Java.
+My work also includes SCADA visualization program Visu+ 2 and its VBA scripting language.
-Programming languages: My main programming language in university is C/C++, but I've worked a lot with C#, Java and Python.
+My main programming language in university was C/C++, but I've worked a lot with C#, Java and Python.

-Tools: I learned programming and debugging on multiple platforms including Windows and Linux, using IDEs such as Visual Studio, Eclipse and MCUXpresso.
+Tools: I learned programming and debugging on multiple platforms including Windows and Linux, using IDEs such as Visual Studio, Eclipse and MCUXpresso for high level languages.
+For IEC 61131-3 I work with PLCnext Engineer and PC Worx.
-I'm used to work with different ARM Cortex-M microprocessors such as NXP LPC1549 and Cypress, and I've made a few simple projects with Arduino UNO.
+I work mainly with PLCnext Controls and other automation industry I/O's and Bus Couplers- I'm used to work with different ARM Cortex-M microprocessors such as NXP LPC1549 and Cypress, and I've made a few simple projects with Arduino UNO.
 I've worked with various kind of sensors from simple thermistors to more complex LoRa radio modules.
 I'm also familiar with graphic designing programs like Adobe Illustrator CS6 and Adobe Photoshop CS6.

 Teamwork and Leadership: I participated in many group projects throughout my time at university, both as a leader and team member.
 I get along well with all kinds of people.
 I've not met yet a person whom I would have had problems working with.